AI Governance for UK Law Firms

 Built for the people the SRA holds responsible

-AI governance touches every role in a modern law firm.
-LegalAI Space gives each stakeholder the visibility and evidence they need — from the COLP to the training lead.
+AI governance touches every role in a firm.
+LegalAI Space gives each person the visibility and evidence they need — from the COLP to the training lead.

 COLPs & Compliance Officers